feast-dev/feast-workshop/module_0/README.md

 ```

 ## 2b.
 Data scientists
-TODO

-Two ways of working
+Data scientists will be using or authoring features in Feast.

+There are two ways they can use Feast:
+- Use Feast primarily as a way of pulling production ready features.
-- Use the `client/` folder approach of not authoring features and primarily re-using features already used in production.
+  - See the `client/` folder for an example of how users can pull features by only having a `feature_store.yaml`
+  - This is **not recommended** since data scientists cannot register feature services to indicate they depend on certain features in production.
+- **[Recommended]** Have a local copy of the feature repository (e.g. `git clone`) and author / iterate / re-use features.
+  - Data scientist can:
+    1. iterate on features locally
+    2. apply features to their own dev project with a local registry & experiment
+    3. build feature services in preparation for production
-- Have a local copy of the feature repository (e.g. `git clone`).
-Then the data scientist can iterate on features locally, apply features to their own dev project with a local registry, and then submit PRs to include features that should be used in production (including A/B experiments, or model training iterations)
+    4. submit PRs to include features that should be used in production (including A/B experiments, or model training iterations)

 Data scientists can also investigate other models and their dependent features / data sources / on demand transformations through the repository or through the Web UI (by running `feast ui`)